kyubxy/cleanser/README.md

 When calling the script, specify the directory in the first argument.
 It's usually easiest to go to the directory first and use a dot `.` to specify the current directory

 ``cleanser .``

+# Limitations
+- Probably can't get every bad word in existence (specify your own in the custom.txt or the .cleanse files)
+- Only reads on a word by word basis, bad words surrounded by other characters will not be detected (will fix this later probably)